 Aerobotix performs the majority of the robotic path programming for our systems through offline programming.
-Using an exact model of the designed system in Delmia UltraPaint, FANUC HandlingPro, or FANUC PaintPro simulation software, we integrate the process data and parameters into the model.
+Simulation development uses an exact model of the designed system in Delmia UltraPaint, FANUC HandlingPro, or FANUC PaintPro simulation software, we integrate the process data and parameters into the model.
 Coupled with our unparalleled expertise and experience in offline programming of aerospace/military robotic coating application systems, our robotics engineers generate the robotic production path plans that will be used on the final system.

 This method allows the build-up of the system to happen at the same time as the offline programming of path plans, with dry runs and verifications occurring immediately after system installation.
 It can save our customers money and time, as there is often less "booth time" needed once the system is installed.